Deterring incidents with audio talk down

 Video surveillance systems are traditionally used as forensic tools to investigate and provide proof after incidents, but what if you can use your surveillance system to proactively deter incidents before they happen?
+Warnings issued either automatically or manually – known as audio talk down – can be a highly effective enhancement to video surveillance.

 Network audio is an invaluable tool for security solutions; it can be used both with pre-recorded messages triggered by analytics in a camera or with live messaging to a monitored scene.
 Deterring incidents and theft not only creates a safer environment, it can also provide a lot of savings.
 These additional benefits include reducing damages and loss of goods, cutting back on the administration associated with incidents, reducing insurance premiums and lowering legal costs.